sundarkrish/rule_checker/README.md

  ```

-(See the console or terminal window for the results)
+(Now the dir strcuture resembles the above one.See the console or terminal window for the results)

 The output for the above .eslintrc.js configuration is as follows:
 ```